dib-lab/elvers/dev_tips.md

 admin: to rebuild the docs:

+1. update the docs and commit your changes
+2. `mkdocs build` to update the docs
+3. if you haven't already, install ghp-import:
+    ```
+    conda install -c conda-forge ghp-import
+    ```
+4. use ghp-import to push the updated to docs to the  gh-pages branch

 rm -rf site/*   # Clean out any existing files mkdocs build    # Build the docs in site/ cd site/